WenPai-org/wenpai.org/wp-content/plugins/advanced-query-loop/readme.md

 #### Date Query

-Query items before a date, after a date or between two dates or choose to show the post from the last 1, 3, 6 and 12 months.
+Query items before/after the current or selected or choose to show the post from the last 1, 3, 6 and 12 months.

 #### Post Order controls